 Buena Vista Scooter Rentals guarantees that MouseSavers readers always get the lowest prices available to the public when they use our exclusive link!

 The below information only applies to the resort hotels Disney owns.
-The MouseSavers Preferred Hotels, the Swan & Dolphin, the Disney Springs Area hotels on Hotel Plaza Boulevard and the Bonnet Creek hotels are not Disney-owned and continue to allow deliveries from Buena Vista Scooters.
+The MouseSavers Preferred Hotels, the Swan & Dolphin, the Disney Springs Area hotels on Hotel Plaza Boulevard and the Bonnet Creek hotels are not Disney-owned and allow deliveries from Buena Vista Scooters.

-Vendors are still allowed to drop off ECVs and wheelchairs at Disney-owned resorts if the guest is physically present to accept the delivery.
+Vendors are allowed to drop off ECVs and wheelchairs at Disney-owned resorts if the guest is physically present to accept the delivery.
 If you are willing to schedule a time to meet the delivery truck, we recommend Buena Vista Scooters as the first choice.
 They are a good company with excellent service, and if you reserve through our link, they guarantee you’ll receive the lowest available rates they offer.

-As of November 2019, Disney allows only one ECV vendor to drop off ECVs and wheelchairs with bell services at Disney’s own resorts when the guest is not present: ScooterBug Orlando.
+Disney allows only one ECV vendor to drop off ECVs and wheelchairs with bell services at Disney’s own resorts when the guest is not present: ScooterBug Orlando.
 ScooterBug Orlando is a franchisee of a large national ECV rental company.
 They have run the in-park ECV and stroller program for several years, so they do have experience with ECVs, but do not have as much experience as Buena Vista does with delivering them to resorts.
 We don’t have enough feedback yet on ScooterBug to recommend them, but if you need a company to drop off your ECV or wheelchair with bell services at a Disney-owned resort hotel when you’re not there, they’re the only option.